 Logs were kept of deliveries made to people in their own homes with appropriate signatures.
 Confidentiality was maintained when obtaining signatures.
 The RP described the process followed in the event of failed deliveries to ensure that patients received their delivery in a timely manner, particularly those considered to be vulnerable, and this was found to be adequate.
-Prescriptions for items out for delivery were kept in a folder until delivery confirmation was obtained.

-Patient returned medication was dealt with appropriately.
+The pharmacy accepted unwanted and unused medication.
 Confidential patient information was removed or obliterated from patient returned medication.
-A hazardous waste bin available for the disposal of cytotoxic and cytostatic medicines.
-The pharmacy could arrange for additional collections of returned medicines as needed.
+A hazardous waste bin was available for the disposal of cytotoxic and cytostatic medicines.
+The owners visited the pharmacy each month and removed the majority of returned medicines from the pharmacy to dispose of elsewhere.
+A dispenser said that hazardous waste and a small amount of returned medicines were collected by the local pharmaceutical waste contractor.